crussell52/node-socket-ipc/README.md

     * `clientId` (number) - The id of the client.
 Do not send messages to clients that have disconnected.

   - `close` - Fires when the server is closed and all connections have been ended.

+  - `error` (error) - Fires when an error occurs. `Node` provides special treatment of `error` events.
+    * `error` (Error) - The error that occurred.

+### Client

+This library follows a standard server/client pattern.
+There is one server which listens for connections from one or more clients.
+Intuitively, the `Client` class provides the interface for establishing the client side of the equation.

+The client can receive messages from the server and tt can `send()` messsages.

+#### Constructor

+Creates a new client, but it does not connect until you call `client.connect()`.
+You can immediately attach listeners to the client instance.

+Possible signatures:
+  - `Client(options)`
+    * `options` (object, required) - The client configuration options
+      - `socketFile` (string, required): The path to the socket file to use to establish a connection.
+      - `retryDelay` (number, optional, default=1000) - The number of milliseconds to wait between connection attempts.
+      - `reconnectDelay` (number, optional, default=100) - The number of milliseconds to wait before automatically reconnecting after an unexpected disconnect.

+#### `client.connect()`

+Tells the client to connect to the server.
+This is an async operation and the `connect` event will fire once the a connection has been established.

+This may only be called **once** per instance.
+Calling this method a second time will result in an `Error` being thrown (note, the `error` event will not fire in this case).

+If the server is unavailable when the client attempts to connect, a `connectError` event will be fired and the client will automatically retry after a delay defined by the `options.retryDelay` value that was passed into the constructor.
+This cycle of a `connectError` event followed by a delayed retry will continue to happen until a connection is established or until `client.close()` is called.
+If you want to limit the number of retries, you can count the `connectError` events and call`client.close()` after some threshold.

+Once connected, if an unexpected disconnect occurs (e.g. not an explicit call to `client.close()`) a `disconnect` event will be fired and the client will automatically start attempting to reconnect to the server.
+The connection process will occur as described above, including the automatic retry behavior.
+The only difference is that, once a new connection is established, a `reconnect` event will fire instead of a `connect` event.

+Possible signatures:
+  - `client.connect()`

+#### `client.send(topic, message)`

+Sends a message to the server.
+On the server-side, this message can be heard by listening for the `message` or the `message.`_`topic`_ event.

+Possible signatures:
+ - `client.send(topic, message)`
+   * `topic` (string, required) - The topic to publish the message under.
+If an empty value, `none` is used as the value.
+   * `message` (*, required) - The message.
+May be any JSON serializable value (including `null`)

+#### `client.close()`

+Permanently closes the connection.
+There will be no automatic reconnect attempts.
+This is an aysnchronous operation; the `close` event will fire after the close operation is complete.

+Once a client has been "closed", it can not reconnect.
+A new instance must be created.
+If you have a scenario that requires clients to be routinely closed and restarted, a factory function can be effective for handling the client setup.

+Possible signatures:
+  - `client.close()`

+#### Events

+  - `connectError` (error) - Fires when a connection attempt fails.
+    * `error` (Error) - The error that occurred.

+  - `connect` - Fires when the client establishes an **initial** connection with the server.

+  - `disconnect` - Fires when a client unexpectedly loses connection.
+This is distinct from the `close` event which indicates completion of a delibrate call to `client.close()`.

+  - `reconnect` - Fires when the client reestablishes a connection with the server after an unexpected disconnect.

+  - `message` (message, topic) - Fired whenever a message is received from the server, regardless of the `topic`.
+    * `message` (any) - The message from the server.
+This could be any JSON deserializable type (including `null`)
+    * `topic` (string) - The topic of the message as declared by the server.

+  - `message.`_`topic`_ (message) - Fired whenever a message of a specific topic is received.
+This is a dynamic event type.
+If a message with the topic of `desserts` (yum) is receive, it would be published under the `message.desserts` event.
+    * `message` (any) - The message from the server.
+This could be any JSON deserializable type (including `null`)

+  - `messageError` (error) - Fires when a data is received, but could not be understood.
+    * `error` (MessageError) - The error containing the raw data that was received.

+  - `close` - Fires when the client is fully closed after a call to `client.close()`.

   - `error` - Fires when an error occurs. `Node` provides special treatment of `error` events.
     * `error` (Error) - The error that occurred.